Chemical Reactor Engineering

 Background and motivation

 The interest in biofuels has renewed since the Kyoto Protocol, where many industrialized countries agreed to reduce their carbon dioxide emissions and greenhouse gas production.
 Renewable fuels have the potential to greatly reduce Australia's reliance on expensive imported oil.
-One of the proposed fuel alternatives is ethanol, which can be produced from many sources including wood chips, corn husks and other agricultural waste products.
+One of the proposed fuel alternatives is ethanol, which can be produced from many renewable sources such as lignocellulosic waste/materials (Ward and Singh, 2002).
 The largest national ethanol fuel industries exist in Brazil, where almost 50% of all cars are able to use 100% ethanol fuels and gasoline sold contains at least 20% ethanol (Reel; 2006).

 A combination of steady state analysis and path following methods is used.
 The performance of the reaction scheme in one tank is used as benchmark for comparing the performance of multiple tanks.
-We have investigated ethanol production in both a single tank (Watt et al; 2007a) and a cascade of two or three reactors (Watt et al; 2007b Sidhu et al; 2008).
+We have investigated ethanol production in both a single tank (Watt et al, 2007a) and in reactor cascades (Watt et al, 2007b; Sidhu et al, 2008; Watt et al, 2010).
 In these investigations there was no recycle in the system.

 Reactor Productivity